benyap/firestore-backfire/README.md

 path must match at least one pattern to be imported/exported.
 If you are providing more than one pattern, they should be space-separated.
 You may need to wrap your patterns in quotes if they include special characters, such as an asterisk (\*).
-Regular expressions are parsed by [regex-parser](https://www.npmjs.com/package/regex-parser).
+Regular expressions passed on the CLI are parsed by [regex-parser](https://www.npmjs.com/package/regex-parser).

 For example, the command below will only export documents from the `logs` collection